 Art therapists are trained in both art and therapy.
 The process isn't an art lesson - it is grounded in the knowledge of human development, psychological theories and counseling techniques.
 (Important to know, it is not art class and it IS therapy, not just fun art making and may bring up difficult things)

 Robyn Alliah is our Board Certified Art Therapist.
 She has used art therapy with PTSD/trauma, anxiety, depression, Autism Spectrum, transgender clients, Family development, skill building, coping, self expression, self empowerment and self-esteem (this is a great tool for self esteem), schizophrenic spectrum, impulsive behaviors, borderline personality and clients who don't want to talk or might be resistant in telling a stranger their "secrets".
-Find more information about Robyn in the Our Team section.
+Find more information about Robyn at our Savage Location.